Ignaz Fränzl: Fränzl as seen by Mozart

 The Concerto for Violin and Piano, K. 315f, was written for him and Mozart to play, but was never completed due to Mozart's departure from Mannheim in December 1778.

-Fränzl and Dittersdorf

-Fellow violinist and composer Carl Ditters von Dittersdorf, an almost exact contemporary of Fränzl, heard him play in Vienna in 1787 and judged him to be one of the best violinists of his generation:

-"On this occasion I came across seven foreign violinists, who were all there on speculation, and came together quite unexpectedly.
-Foremost among them were Jarnowich, Frenzel père (sic), and a certain S., who belonged to the German Empire.
-The superiority of S. consisted in double-stopping and arpeggios, which he paraded ad nauseam.
-Every moment he was making some clumsy transition, or running counter to the rules of true composition, so that every real connoisseur had his teeth set on edge."

 Selected works

 Most of Fränzl's works were first published in Paris.
 The whole body of his work is rather small.
 It comprises about two dozen works, all of them instrumental.